Jemster07/virtual-pet-age-tracker_WEB/README.md

 Because the app follows the traditional passage of time (days = days, years = years), it can be used to keep track of non-virtual pets as well.
 Some sample pets have been included to demonstrate this feature and can be removed if so desired.

-## Initial Setup for Pre-Release Version
+## Initial Setup for the Pre-Release Version

 ### Database
 The database for this project was designed in Azure Data Studio, connecting to a Microsoft Sql Server image running in a Docker container.
 This works for MacOS users like myself, but if you have a Windows PC, you can initialize the included database build script in Microsoft Sql Server Management Studio natively, without creating a container.
 The database build script is located in the following directory: **_virtual-pet-age-tracker_WEB > Server > database_**